neohugo/neohugo/docs/content/en/templates/introduction.md

 {{ $homePage.Title }} → My Homepage
 ```

-{{% note %}}
+> [!note]
-As seen above, object and method names are capitalized.
+> As seen above, object and method names are capitalized.
 Although not required, to avoid confusion we recommend beginning variable and map key names with a lowercase letter or underscore.
-{{% /note %}}

 ## Functions